 Secondly, the Main Ridge Forest Reserve is the oldest legally protected forest in the Western Hemisphere.
 The mountainous volcanic spine of Tobago with the lower temperatures and winds is peaceful and also stuffed with incredible wildlife.
 Hike through the evergreen rain forest and look out for the rare white-tailed sabre wing hummingbird, which is endemic to the island.
 A network of hiking trails enables you to reach untouched corners of the rainforest on foot.
 Guided tours provide a great way to experience the Main Ridge Forest reserve with local knowledge at hand.

 GOOD TO KNOW:

 You can drive through the reserve.
-A peaceful drive through the reserve is one of the most beautiful ways to see the rainforest.
-It is also s a great alternative to hiking.
+A peaceful drive through the reserve is also one of the most beautiful ways to see the rainforest.
+Besides, it is a great alternative to hiking.